Mitsubishi says Singapore-based oil trader lost $320 million in unauthorized trades

 “It’s a bit surprising (because) in the Japanese houses there are a lot of checks and double-checks but I’m not sure what automated compliance systems there are, or if they have any,” said one long-time trader in the Asian market, who has worked at a Japanese trading house.

-Oil prices have been volatile this year.
+Oil prices LCOc1 have been volatile this year.
 Prices had fallen sharply from a peak in April above $75 a barrel, and then they shot up nearly 20% this week after an attack on Saudi Arabian oil facilities.
 [O/R]

 Other Singapore-based traders expressed shock at the latest incident of rogue trading.